Back to Home Page or Contents Page or People or Index

 Jung considered humans to be naturally religious, considering this religious function to be as powerful as the instincts of sex or aggression.
 Even though he did not support established religions he was interested in religious philosophies.
 He often deplored the fact that the Christian religion had the fatal tendency to leave its adherents childish.
 Their weaknesses were constantly stressed, always being reminded of their dependence of Christ to achieve anything, which undoubtedly encouraged a universal but fatal tendency to remain infantile.
 There was a personal reason for his feeling too as he once told a friend, when at school and in the village no one ever called him Carl Jung but always "pastor's Carl."
 One might think a resemblance to "God's children."

-were from more wealthy French and German families.
-They displayed good,
+students were from more wealthy French and German families.
+They displayed

-if not snobbish, manners and had plenty of pocket money.
-With astonishment
+good, if not snobbish, manners and had plenty of pocket money.
+With

-and horrible secret envy he listened to their tales of vacations in the
+astonishment and horrible secret envy he listened to their tales of

-Alps, the glowing snow peaks near Zurich.
-For the first time he realized
+vacations in the Alps, the glowing snow peaks near Zurich.
+For the first

 School became a bore to young Carl.
 He would rather been drawing battles or playing with fire.
 Divinity classes were naturally dull to him and he feared the mathematics class.
 His teacher seemed to think algebra was a natural affair, which should be taken for granted, whereas Carl did not even know what numbers really were.
 He hated gymnastics too.
 To escape gymnastics he developed what Jung later called neurotic fainting spells.